svin24/svin24.github.io/content/blog/Mail-service-provider-recommendations.md

 # #2: mailbox.org

+*Update: as of 2023 I no longer recommend this service.*

 [Mailbox.org](https://mailbox.org/en/) may be desirable if you wish to have a more curated experience, and less hands-on access to postmaster-specific features.